repoze/repoze.what/docs/source/Manual/GettingStarted.rst

 .. glossary::

     source
-        Where authorization data (groups and/or permissions) is stored.
+        Where authorization data (groups and/or permissions) are stored.
         It may be a database or a file (an Htgroups file, an Ini file, etc), for example.
     group source